JoeZlonicky/java-snake/README.md

 # Snake App
-A snake clone that includes deadly obstacles.
-Never finished doing Android side of it, only works for desktop at the moment.
+A snake clone made using LibGDX that includes deadly obstacles.

 ## Gameplay
 ![Image of gameplay](screenshots/gameplay.png)